davidluzhiyun/COMPSCI307D_portfolio/week01_autobiography.md

 time) to make the development board output the desired scanning wave signal.

-In a later project, I used python to monitor MbientLab MetaWear sensors while sending the collected data online.
-Some of the libraries that I used had tons of bugs and outdated tutorials/documentations.
+In [a later project](https://sites.duke.edu/dukecdl_internal/smart-sensors-dku/), I used python to monitor [MbientLab MetaWear](https://mbientlab.com/) sensors while sending the collected data online.
+Some of the libraries that I used back then had tons of bugs and outdated tutorials/documentations.
 I had to rely on the few working demos provided to figure things out or resort to trial-and-error.
 ### Favorite Programming Project